XKNX/xknx/docs/xknx.md

 - XKNX_CONNECTION_GATEWAY_PORT: Your KNX Gateway UDP port
 - XKNX_CONNECTION_LOCAL_IP
 - XKNX_CONNECTION_LOCAL_PORT: Container internal UDP port, target of the forward from the host
-- XKNX_CONNECTION_BIND_IP: IP address of the host machine
-- XKNX_CONNECTION_BIND_PORT: UDP port used in the host machine, must be forwarded to the container
+- XKNX_CONNECTION_ROUTE_BACK: Set 'true' to be able to work in a container

 Exanple of a `docker run` with an xknx based app: